 Why is it that the littlest people seem to have the MOST stuff?

-Ours was made for 3 bikes, but you can adjust yours to fit more or less vehicles. *This post contains affiliate links.
-Please read our full disclosure policy for details.* As I was building this, I figured out that there was some extra storage space created that was a built-in bonus!
+Back to the bike rack.
+This one was made for 3 bikes, but you can adjust yours to fit more or less vehicles.
+As I was building this, I figured out that there was some extra storage space created that was a built-in bonus!
 Keep reading to find out…

 1. Make a plan.